Survey results for

 October/January: IBS, Constipation and Diarrhoea

 During our Online Clinic on Bladder, Bowel, and Digestive Health, we had a number of fascinating questions about Irritable Bowel Syndrome (IBS).
-As a result, we decided to give our members a chance to tell us more about their experiences with the condition, as well as the connected symptoms of constipation and diarrhoea, in our Survey of the Month at the end of 2015.
+As a result, we sought to find out more from our members by hosting a survey where they could tell us more about their experiences with the condition, as well as the connected symptoms of constipation and diarrhoea.

 If you're interested in a detailed analysis of the results for these surveys please contact us.